deardings/nextjs-with-tiddlywiki/README.md

+## Update 20231116

+This Repo is out of date.
+After performing relevant module updates, it does not build anymore.
+I managed to dived deeper into Tiddlywikis webserver API though and figured out different approaches to use it with Next.js.
+I will try to release a complete rebuild of this Repo in the next months.

 ## Disclaimer

 This is my first public Github-repository that I see some kind of value in.
 I am an awful programmer and autodidact, so by no means I can claim to understand all the features and concepts neither of the Next.js nor the TiddlyWiki ecosystem.
 Yet, I have been running a little website with Next.js for more than a year and am using TIddlyWiki to keep and organize my journal with nowadays more than two thousand tiddlers since 2018.